aishe-ai/airbyte/docs/connector-development/debugging-docker.md

 Now we need to connect our debugger.
 In IntelliJ, open `Edit Configurations...` from the run menu (Or search for `Edit Configurations` in the command palette).
 Create a new _Remote JVM Debug_ Run configuration.
 The `host` option defaults to `localhost` which if you're on Linux you can leave this unchanged.
-On a Mac however, you need to find the IP address of your container. **Make sure you've installed and started the [Docker Mac Connect](https://github.com/chipmk/docker-mac-net-connect) service prior to running the `docker compose` command**.
+On a Mac however, you need to find the IP address of your container. **Make sure you've installed and started the [Docker Mac Connect](https://github.com/chipmk/docker-mac-net-connect) service prior to running the `docker-compose` command**.
 With your containers running, run the following command to easily fetch the IP addresses:

 ```bash
 $ docker inspect $(docker ps -q ) --format='{{ printf "%-50s" .Name}} {{printf "%-50s" .Config.Image}} {{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}'